drrobotk/drrobotk.github.io/cv.md

 **January 2007 - August 2008**

 - Grade: *Merit*
-- Exam given to challenge the top 10% of candidates.
+- Extra exam given to challenge the top 10% of candidates.
 - Developed mathematical skills and knowledge in pure mathematics.
 - Demonstrated understanding and skills to the fullest extent.
 - More advanced questions than the A-Level syllabus.